Malvern, Worcestershire: Art

 Works of art in Malvern include fountains, statues, and Malvern water spouts by the sculptor Rose Garrard.
-Among her sculptures are the statue of Sir Edward Elgar and the Enigma Fountain (unveiled by the then Prince Andrew, Duke of York, later Andrew Mountbatten-Windsor, on Belle Vue Terrace, Malvern on 26 May 2000). and the drinking spout, Malvhina, also on Belle Vue Terrace, which was unveiled on 4 September 1998.
+Among her sculptures are the drinking spout, Malvhina, on Belle Vue Terrace, which was unveiled on 4 September 1998, and the statue of Sir Edward Elgar and the Enigma Fountain, also on Belle Vue Terrace (unveiled by Andrew Mountbatten-Windsor, then Prince Andrew, Duke of York, on 26 May 2000).
+A plaque referring to the unveiling was removed in 2026 following Andrew's arrest on suspicion of misconduct in public office.

 The Malvhina Fountain in the town centre, a sculpture by artist Rose Garrard.

 Garrard's Hand of Peace war memorial, a sculpture in Portland stone is in the Barnards Green suburb of Malvern.

 Paintings of Malvern include Little Malvern Church by Joseph Farington now held by the Royal Academy, and a squared drawing by the art historian Robert Witt in the collection of the Courtauld Institute, Joseph Powell's Great Malvern Priory ... from the North East (1797), now in the British Watercolours collection of the Victoria and Albert Museum.

 David Prentice, artist and one of the founder members of Birmingham's Ikon Gallery, has lived and worked in Malvern since 1990.
 He started painting the Malvern Hills when he retired in 1983.

 A sculpture of two buzzards by Walenty Pytel was installed in Rosebank Gardens, Great Malvern to commemorate the Queen's Diamond Jubilee in November 2012.